wvolkers/Ai-FindMyPhoto/README.md

 Copy/paste this to your Python command prompt ( >>> ) and press enter.
 Press CTRL+C to stop the proces.

-Note: if this is the first time you do this, then additional models will be downloaded automatically.
+<b>Note:</b> if this is the first time you do this, then additional models will be downloaded automatically.

 ```
 recognize_faces_show()